Morris Kline: Writing on the history of mathematics

+Writings on mathematical research

-In Mathematics: The Loss of Certainty (ch.
-XIII: "The Isolation of Mathematics"), Kline deplored the way mathematics research was being conducted, complaining that often mathematicians are not willing to become acquainted with the (sometimes deep) context needed to solve applied problems in sciences, and instead prefer to invent pure mathematics problems that are not necessarily of any consequence.
-Kline also blamed the publish or perish academic culture for this state of affairs.
+Kline urged that mathematical research concentrate on solving problems posed in other fields, such as physics and computer science.
+In his own words, "the greatest contribution mathematicians had made and should continue to make was to help man understand the world about him."
+In Chapter XIII of Mathematics: The Loss of Certainty ("The Isolation of Mathematics"), he deplored the way mathematical research was being conducted, complaining that often mathematicians were not willing to become acquainted with the (sometimes deep) context needed to solve applied problems in sciences, and instead prefer to invent pure mathematics that were not necessarily of any consequence.
+He also blamed the publish or perish academic culture for this state of affairs.
+William Barrett of The New York Times praised it as an "immensely readable" account of the decline of mathematics due to conflicting schools of thought.